manohar3114/manohar3114/README.md

 - 👋 Hi, I’m Manohar Tenneti
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning React js projects
+- 🌱 I’m currently learning React Hooks ⚛
 - 💞️ I’m looking to collaborate with other Developers
 - 📫 Reach me at: manohar3114@gmail.com